 - Keep the bowl in a warm place, and proof until at least doubled in size (this can take about 1 hour).

 - After the first proof, turn the dough out onto a lightly floured surface and flatten it to knock out the air.
-Transfer the dough onto the first parchment paper and shape it into a rectangle.
+Transfer the dough onto the second parchment paper and shape it into a rectangle.
 Fold the other half of the parchment paper over the dough, forming a 7 x 10 inch case.
 Use a rolling pin to roll out the dough to fit the 7 x 10 inch square.
 (It doesn’t have to fill the 7 x 10 inch square perfectly, just as closely as possible).